CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

    ![Creating a Language Service resource with custom question answering enabled.](media/ai900m7-15.png)

-1. In the test pane, at the bottom enter the message `I want to book a flight` and press enter.
+1. In the test pane, at the bottom, enter the message `I want to book a flight` and press Enter.
 An appropriate response from the FAQ should be returned.

    ![Creating a Language Service resource with custom question answering enabled.](media/ai900m7-16.png)

     > **Note**: The response contains both a short answer and a detailed answer passage.
 The passage provides the full text from the FAQ document for the closest matched question, while the short answer is intelligently extracted from it.
 You can control the inclusion of the short answer by using the **Include short answer** checkbox at the top of the test pane.

-1. Try another question, such as `How can I cancel a reservation?` and press enter.
+1. Try another question, such as `How can I cancel a reservation?` and press Enter.

    ![Creating a Language Service resource with custom question answering enabled.](media/ai900m7-17.png)